-This cardamom pear cake recipe comes from Andrew Schloss, the author of Almost from Scratch: 600 Recipes for the New Convenience Cuisine.
+This dairy-free cardamom pear cake recipe comes from Andrew Schloss, the author of Almost from Scratch: 600 Recipes for the New Convenience Cuisine.
 His cookbook isn’t exclusively dairy-free, but it offers many recipes and ideas for those who are interested in cooking with convenient ingredients.
 That said, this pear cake is from scratch, in my opinion.
-It doesn’t rely on any pantry conveniences – but it is still relatively easy to throw together.
+It doesn’t rely on any pantry conveniences – but it is still relatively easy to throw together

 Special Diet Notes: Cardamom Pear Cake